DarioMangano09/ThermalCamera_Portfolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3P9qE5royps?si=qqDuH4F6u0Epr7nq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+This week I worked on the hardware aspect of modifications.
+I added an external battery source so that the person using this product can walk around with it freely.
+I have also added a small monitor so that you can see the live video feed in your handheld device instead of looking at a big, heavy computer monitor.
+Something that has been surprising about the project for me was how technical it was.
+I was not expecting the amount of code required, but I am glad it was necessary because it has improved my coding abilities.
+A previous challenge I faced was navigating different parts of the terminal.
+I didn't know what specific things were used for, and figuring out what different libraries did was a struggle; however, I now feel more confident working with the terminal.
+The final step that needs to be completed before my final milestone is implementing the final modification.
+I want to be able to click anywhere on the thermal camera feed and see what its exact temperature.

 # First Milestone
-My project is the thermal camera using a raspberry-pi.
-I plan to build it by connecting the thermal camera to the  raspberry-pi using a breadboard and then code it using python and use a virtual enviorment to run the code and get the thermal camera live video feed.
-The components I have used so far is the raspberry-pi 4, breadboard, and the MLX90640 thermal camera.
-I have successfully wired the components together and i have finished the coding to get the thermal camera live feed.
-One challange I would like the solve in the future is giving a smoother video becuase currently the video is quite laggy.
+My project is the thermal camera using a Raspberry Pi.
+I plan to build it by connecting the thermal camera to the  Raspberry Pi using a breadboard and then coding it using Python and using a virtual environment to run the code and get the thermal camera live video feed.
+The components I have used so far are the Raspberry Pi 4, breadboard, and the MLX90640 thermal camera.
+I have successfully wired the components together, and I have finished the coding to get the thermal camera live feed.
+One challenge I would like to solve in the future is giving a smoother video because currently the video is quite laggy.
 I would also like to modify my project by adding a small monitor or display that someone can transport around with the camera.

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**